 I'm doing great.

-I think it's a ground swell of people Tea Party and things like that that are upset with the establishment.
+You know, with Trump never running a campaign before and now being the Republican nominee, I think it's a groundslow of people, Tea Party and things like that, that are upset with the establishment.

-We had our statewide uh primaries here in Missouri yesterday of our four statewide offices that were on uh on the ballot, three of 'em are people that have never held a political office before.
+Of our four statewide offices that were on the ballot, three of them are people that have never held a political office before.

-And and the It wasn't even close.
+And it wasn't even close.

-I mean, it's a it's an anti establishment.
+I mean, it's an anti-establishment.

-Those that were establishment were getting big donations from their big donors trying to outspend and run a smear campaign, and they lost big.
+Those that were establishment were getting big donations from their big donors, trying to outspend and run a smear campaign, and they lost big.

-You know, look, I I know that right now establishment Republicans are in full kind of freak out mode, and I've been addressing this all day, and yeah, I mean, I think Trump has made a mistake.
+You know, look, I know that right now establishment Republicans are in full kind of freakout mode, and I've been addressing this all day.

 But it's not the lethal blow that they're making this out to be.